bingeli1212/nitrile-preview/doc/DOC-nitrile-translation.md

     - Bread
     - Nuts

-The asterisks are for designating ordered list items.
+The asterisks are for ordered list items.

     * First step, ...
     * Next step, ...
     * Final step, ...

-The plus-signs are for designating description lists.
+The plus-signs are for expressing description list items, such that everything after the plus-sign is the data term, and the lines that follow(s) are descriptions.

     + Apple
       A wonderful fruit.
     + Pear
       Another wonderful fruit.

-However, if only one line is detected, and the starting item is in the following forms, then it becomes a unordered list.
+However, in the case where there is any description lines detected, and the lines after the plus-sign follows one of the following patterns, then it becomes an unordered list with a non-breakable space separating the data term and data description. item is in the following forms, then it becomes a unordered list.
+Following are all the patterns.

     + `ltr`       The text direction is left-to-right.
     + `rtl`       The text direction is right-to-left.
     + `inherit`   The text direction is inherited from the Canvas element or others.

-Following are additional three forms.

     + *ltr*       The text direction is left-to-right.
     + *rtl*       The text direction is right-to-left.